Pathaan (film): Controversy

 Right-wing Hindutva groups alleged that the song "Besharam Rang" promotes obscenity and that it disrespects the saffron colour as Padukone features in a saffron bikini in the song.
 Madhya Pradesh home minister Narottam Mishra called the song objectionable and warned that his government may consider banning the film if costumes in the song are not corrected.
 Khan's effigies and posters were burnt in various cities of Madhya Pradesh as a symbol of protest against the film.
 TV actor Mukesh Khanna questioned the Censor Board for passing the song despite obscenity.
-The News Minute termed the entire controversy as "shameless misreading for jingoism" and stated that there were five different costumes worn by Padukone in the song and the boycotters are criticizing this particular scene which features merely for 20 seconds as it suits their agenda.
-A Muslim organization also objected to the song.
+The News Minute termed the entire controversy as "shameless misreading for jingoism" and stated that there were five different costumes worn by Padukone in the song and the boycotters are criticising this particular scene which features merely for 20 seconds as it suits their agenda.
+A Muslim organisation also objected to the song.

 On 29 December 2022, the Central Board of Film Certification asked the filmmakers to make some changes in the film, including in its songs citing culture and faith.
 The film went through some minor changes though the saffron dress scene in the song "Besharam Rang" was reportedly retained.
-Pathaan was later granted a U/A certificate by the Board.
+Pathaan was later granted a U/A certificate by the central Board.

 On 4 January 2023, members of Bajrang Dal tore down the posters of the film at an Ahmedabad mall.
 They also warned them to not release the film in theatres.
-Gujarat Multiplex Association wrote a letter to Chief Minister Bhupendra Patel and Home Minister Harsh Sanghavi on the threats received by the theater owners in Gujarat from various groups.
+Gujarat Multiplex Association wrote a letter to Chief Minister Bhupendra Patel and Home Minister Harsh Sanghavi on the threats received by the theatre owners in Gujarat from various groups.
 Sanghavi assured protection to multiplexes on the release of the film and instructed police chiefs of cities and districts to provide protection to the theatres.

 On 17 January 2023, during the BJP national executive meeting in New Delhi, Prime Minister Narendra Modi told his party workers and leaders to refrain from making unnecessary remarks on films.
 Despite this, Bajrang Dal activists tore down posters of the film and set them on fire at a cinema hall which was about to screen the movie in Guwahati.
-Assam's CM Himanta Biswa Sarma assured Shah Rukh Khan that his government would maintain the law and order in the state.
+Assam's chief minister, Himanta Biswa Sarma, assured Shah Rukh Khan that his government would maintain the law and order in the state.

 Marketing

 The release date of Pathaan was revealed on 2 March 2022 through an announcement teaser.
-A first look motion poster was revealed on 25 June.
-The teaser of the film was released on 2 November, coinciding with Shah Rukh Khan's 57th birthday.
-It received 22 million views and more than 1 million likes in less than 2 days on YouTube.
+A first look motion poster was revealed on 25 June 2022.
+The teaser of the film was released on 2 November 2022, coinciding with Shah Rukh Khan's 57th birthday.
 The official trailer was released on 10 January 2023.
 The film's trailer was also showcased on Burj Khalifa on 14 January 2023.
 Against norm, pre-release publicity was limited with no media interactions or public events.